 Users who complete a search are 1.8x more likely to convert

 Site search visitors generate as much as 13.8% of overall revenue

 RS component is the trading brand of Electrocomponents.
 A global distributor of electronic components having operations in 32 countries, offers 500k products and having 45k transactions a day globally.

-In order to have a better search experience for users, it is required to learn what users exactly expect when they perform searches on RS Component website, what typically goes wrong in the process and exactly what changes required to make in order to avoid these issues.
+To have a better search experience for users, it is essential to learn what exactly users expect when they perform searches on RS Component website?
+What typically goes wrong in the process?
+And precisely what changes are required to avoid these issues.

-We have addressed multiple issues on search results page including the call to action, search results page layout, and internal product finding ability and developed a proper solution which conveys user response in an engaging guide along with their information journey.
+We have addressed multiple issues on the search results page, including the call to action, search results page layout, and internal product finding ability.
+With this, we have developed a proper solution which conveys user response in an engaging way along with their information journey.

 Originally we were really worried about just how much Growthvalleys could do for us.
 We had worked with agencies previously and just had not seen the results that we are expecting, so we were a little hesitant.
 However, once we started, we saw how hard they worked to get us to the goals we had set and realized what a great investment we had made.

 - Engage with customer to get full stack buy-in program

 - The use of heat map and scroll map to provide continuous intelligent feedback